Female ejaculation: General

 There have been few studies on female ejaculation.
 Much of the problem in arriving at a consensus relates to a failure to adopt generally agreed-on definitions or research methodology.
 Research has used highly selected individuals, case studies, or very small numbers of subjects, making generalization difficult.
 For instance, much of the research into the nature of the fluid focuses on determining whether it is or contains urine.
 Rodriguez et al. stated that "many individuals refer to any fluid expressed from the vagina or urethra during coitus as female ejaculate, which leads to significant confusion in the literature."

 There are also problems involved in the collection of specimens and issues of contamination.
-Since the area of interest is para-urethral glands, it is impossible to completely separate the secretions from urine, especially considering that there may be retrograde ejaculation into the urethra towards the bladder.
+Since the area of interest is the para-urethral glands, it is impossible to completely separate the secretions from urine, especially considering that there may be retrograde ejaculation into the urethra towards the bladder.
 Research has attempted to use chemicals that are excreted in the urine so that any urinary contamination can be detected.
 Further methodological issues include the fact that the composition of the fluid appears to vary with the menstrual cycle, and that the biochemical profile of the para-urethral tissues varies with age.
 Other issues relate to the sensitivity and specificity of the markers chosen.
 The key questions are the source of the fluid produced, and its composition.

 Whether the fluid is secreted by the Skene's gland through and around the urethra has also been a topic of discussion; while the exact source and nature of the fluid remain controversial among medical professionals, and are related to doubts over the existence of the G-spot, there is substantial evidence that the Skene's gland is the source of female ejaculation.
 The function of female ejaculation, however, remains unclear.